Mondays, Tuesdays, Thursdays

 LASC’s Federal School Code is: 007047.

-3rd : get your picture taken for your Student ID Card!
 Your Student ID Card is free and gives you access to a lot of important campus resources, such as the library, tutoring, and computer labs.
-You can also use it to receive student discounts at many local, national and international businesses and programs.
+You can also use it to receive student discounts at many local, national, and international businesses and programs.

-To get your LASC Student ID Card, go to the Photo Identification Office, in Room 204 of the Student Services Building (SSB) with a copy of your fee receipt or class printout, and a photo ID, such as your driver’s license or state/work ID.
+To get your LASC Student ID Card, go to the Welcome Center, room 118 of the Student Services Building (SSB) during posted business hours, with a copy of your fee receipt or class printout, and a photo ID, such as your driver’s license or state/work ID.
 Students enrolled in Concurrent Enrollment programs may bring their school-issued I.D. cards along with a printout of their schedule to obtain an LASC Student I.D. card.